How to forward a domain to another domain?

 NB: Currently domain forwarding comes with the following caveats:

-- Creation of the forwarding is not real time.
-Please wait up to 24 hours before everything is set up correctly (the DNS change, the forwarding itself and the billing).
+- The creation of the forwarding is not real-time.
+Please wait up to 24 hours before everything is set up correctly (the DNS change, the forwarding itself, and the billing).

 - There is no API call yet to activate this service

-Domain forwarding can be enabled on the second step of domain registration wizard by clicking on Domain forwarding checkbox or for existing domains by clicking on the edit button on the detailpage.
+Domain forwarding can be enabled on the second step of the domain registration wizard by clicking on the Domain forwarding checkbox or for existing domains by clicking on the edit button on the details page.

-Choose Forwarding type and enter the destination URL.
+Choose the Forwarding type and enter the destination URL.

-NB: Be sure to add protocol name (http, https, etc) to the URL!
+NB: Be sure to add the protocol name (http://, https://, etc.) to the URL!
 The destination URL can be either http (without SSL) or https (with SSL).